PHPExpertsInc/ColorSpeaker/README.md

 PHPExperts\ColorSpeaker\ColorSpeaker
  ✔ Can be constructed from an RGBColor
  ✔ Can be constructed from a HexColor
+ ✔ Can be constructed from an HSLColor
  ✔ From RGB: Will only accept integers between 0 and 255, inclusive
  ✔ From CSS Hex: Will only accept a valid 3 or 6 digit Hex color string, starting with a "#" sign
  ✔ Can return an RGBColor
  ✔ Can return a CSSHexColor
+ ✔ Can return an HSLColor
  ✔ Can be outputted as a CSS string

 PHPExperts\ColorSpeaker\DTOs\RGBColor